 The Constellation Andromeda, Origin 600, and Vanguard Warden or Sentinel are strong contenders for solo Bounty Hunters.

-I’ve been using the Constellation Andromeda, from Roberts Space Industries as my Bounty Hunting ship of choice.
-As much as I detest the cluttered, strutt-riddled design of the cockpit with a crossbar almost dead center in the pilot’s field of view, why on earth would it be designed that way, it’s one of the best solo Bounty Hunting ships.
+I’ve used the Constellation Andromeda from Roberts Space Industries as my Bounty Hunting ship of choice.
+As much as I detest the cluttered, Strutt-riddled cockpit design with a crossbar almost dead center in the pilot’s field of view, why on earth would it be designed that way, it’s one of the best solo Bounty Hunting ships.
 Not that it’s meant to be flown alone.
 Its advantage is that it supports ample firepower in the pilot’s hands plus two manned turrets.
 The reality is that the pilot-controlled weapons let you cakewalk the early missions and stand your ground well up to the High-Risk Targets.
 After that, it can get tricky fighting alone.
 Not that it can’t be done but it requires potentially multiple passes and killing all the enemy combatants before you can take on the Hammerhead.
 Given that for some of us, Bounty Hunting is a money grind and not our preferred profession, protracted encounters aren’t ideal.
 This is where the Eclipse comes in.

 I was in Discord chatting with folks while doing my own bounties when I overheard a group doing VHRT missions in the Retaliator, another ship with size 9 torpedoes.
 They were discussing that the size 9s were 1-shotting the mission target, which is the Hammerhead.
 That got me thinking.
 Was there an option at my disposal that could do the same – go straight for the named target and ignore the rest?
 That’s when the Eclipse came to mind.